That’s me, ready for the first snorkeling trip around in the Marine park waters

 When you don’t have a bucket list, life gives you much more than you could have desired for yourself.
 It’s exhilarating just because you never planned it in the first hand.

-In my travel to Thailand, many such experiences stumbled on my path that I would have never even dreamt of cooking up in any bucket list for myself.
+In my travel to Thailand, many such experiences stumbled on the path that I would have never even dreamt of cooking up in any bucket list for myself.

 Swimming in an island where the waters were teeming with bioluminescent phytoplankton.

 I don’t know what good I have done in my life to have experienced such a heavenly thing.
 I never even thought such a thing existed beyond the reach of movies.
 The co-incidence was mind-blowing.
 As we browsed some routine brochures for famous island-hopping trips in Krabi, I suggested to my friend that we check out all the agent shops in Krabi Town just so we could find the cheapest deal.
 As always it turned to be the best choice because as I leafed the pages, I saw the words, BIOLUMINESCENT PLANKTON.
 And I remembered a Bollywood movie where the hero will take the heroine to such a beach, and would etch a glowing ember-like heart for her(eyes rolling.)
 I jumped and immediately booked that tour, called the “Sunset 7-island snorkeling tour” only for 700 Baht per head(which was way cheaper than what was cited in online aggregators).
 Booking with a direct agent is always cheaper.